Canon RF 24mm F1.4 L VCM Lens Review

 When Canon asked which RF lenses I wanted next, this one was at the top of my list.
 At the RF 24mm F1.4 L VCM's announcement, a 24mm f/1.4 L lens was included in the EF lens series for 29 years.
 However, 6 years into the Canon RF series, that model in an RF mount remained missing.
 It was needed, and surely, I was not the only one asking for it.

-To Canon's credit, the Canon EF 24mm f/1.4L II USM Lens was available and was easily adaptable to R-series cameras.
-So, technically, this need was covered.
+To Canon's credit, the Canon EF 24mm f/1.4L II USM Lens was available, and this lens is easily adaptable to R-series cameras.
+So, technically, the need was covered.
 But, the EF II version of that lens was 16 years old, and a version III was desperately needed, especially from an optical performance perspective.
-Also, that lens was discontinued sometime before the RF 24 F1.4 announcement.

-Now, the Canon RF 24mm F1.4 L VCM Lens fills that glaring RF series hole and promises the image quality we've long wanted.
+Now, the Canon RF 24mm F1.4 L VCM Lens fills that glaring RF series hole, and it delivers the image quality we've long wanted.

 The 24mm angle of view and ultra-wide f/1.4 aperture are tremendously useful, and the look of images captured with that combination is highly desired and much loved.
 This relatively compact lens's "L" nameplate assures optimal build and high optical performance, the VCM plus nano USM AF system provides extremely fast, smooth, and quiet operation, and the manual aperture ring further facilitates hybrid use.